alirazajiwani/Rain-Detector-and-Classification-System/README.md

 - Data logging using 24LC512 EEPROM
 - Entire system programmed in AVR Assembly language
 - Simulated in Proteus
+- Code in Assembly using Atmel Studio 7.0

 ## Components Used